atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

 The current version of Ruby not being packaged by default has lead to other solutions, primarily centered around installing Ruby from source, to emerge.

-Compiling from source is time consuming, and many (most?) system administrators prefer to install all software using packages.
+Compiling from source is time consuming, and many users prefer to install all software using packages.

-# Introducing Omnibus

-Opscode needed a better way to distribute Chef so it is easier for customers and community members to install.

-We also need a consistent installation method that our support team can troubleshoot.

 # Omnibus Build System